AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 * Passive
     > What is passive or active stylesheets applying.
 For example,`<button class='button border-radius theme-primary'> </button>`, this is typical passive approach, the benefit is that we can specify what styles can be applied clearly and not easily be influenced. which is essential way for modern web component styling.
 * Active
-    > The active method is like `Button{font-size:18px;background-color:red}`, which means all the Button in this document may all be effected in a large scale.
-It's too general and too hard to debug and track.
+    > The active method is like `Button{font-size:18px;background-color:red}`, which means all the Button in this document may all be effected in cascading way.
+It's too general and very hard to debug and track.

 #### Basic Selectors